SeanPlusPlus/talks/techhive/README.md

 ### SF City College

-Much to my parents' dismay, instead of going to law school, I signed up for intro to computer science at San Francisco City College.
+Much to my parents' dismay, instead of going to law school, I signed up for computer science at San Francisco City College.

 ### Brown Bag Web Design

 My first taste of an all night spent hacking.

+Eastwood Development, John Campbell's ...

+I was interviewing like crazy, hungry to get a job at a tech company, and see if this really was the right choice for me.

 ### Pixar Systems